hashicorp/yamux/README.md

 to the message type.
 The following flags are supported:

 * 0x1 SYN - Signals the start of a new stream.
 May be sent with a data or window update message.
+Also sent with a ping to indicate outbound.

 * 0x2 ACK - Acknowledges the start of a new stream.
 May be sent with a data or window update message.
+Also sent with a ping to indicate response.

 * 0x4 FIN - Performs a half-close of a new stream.
 May be sent with a data message or window update.